San Angelo: September 20, 2018 - March 24, 2019

-Our exhibit will explore three central themes:
+The exhibit explores three central themes:

-3. The design, intention, and transition of women’s undergarments that helped create the
+3. The outward appearance and silhouette of stylish American women over the centuries.
+The design, intention, and transition of women’s undergarments that helped create the silhouettes.

 The exhibit is divided into eight chapters of American history: